 Safety action 9: Can you demonstrate that the trust safety champions (obstetrician and midwife) are meeting bimonthly with Board level champions to escalate locally identified issues?

-We have archived details of year one of the maternity incentive scheme.
+We have archived details of year two of the maternity incentive scheme.

 Page last updated on: